GOPAD-Datasus/ICISMED-Apriori/README.md

 ```bash
 poetry install
 ```
-* Poetry is required to use the above command, for download info visit: [python-poetry.org](https://python-poetry.org/)
+* Poetry is required to use the command above, for download info visit: [python-poetry.org](https://python-poetry.org/)
 ## ⚙ Run

 ```bash